 Camila Dall Bello

 Hi, I’m Eden!
-I’m a second-year BIE student from South Africa and will be one of your Peer Academic Tutors this year.
-I currently play rugby for UBC and am working part-time at a start-up Ed-tech Ai firm.
-If you need any help with 100-level MATH courses, ECON 101 and 102, COEC 293, or just need some study advice, feel free to drop by my office hours!
+I’m a third-year BIE student and will be one of your Peer Academic Tutors this year.
+If you need any help with ECON and MATH courses or just need some advice, feel free to drop by my office hours.
 I look forward to meeting all of you!

 BIE Leave Policy